About Our Website

 Where We Started

-Saving Birds Thru Habitat inherited an earlier website built on a popular content management platform.
-It worked well enough at first, but as the site grew, several patterns became clear:
+Saving Birds Thru Habitat inherited an earlier website built on a proprietary content management platform.
+It worked well enough at first, but as the site grew, several patterns became clear.

 What We Decided to Change